peshaladushyanthika/EmployeeManagementSystem/README.md

 # Employee Management System

-This project is a simple CRUD (Create, Read, Update, Delete) application developed using Delphi.
+This project is a Profile Managemnt System developed using Delphi.
+It basically allows to manage employee details.

 ## Features